Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures: Preliminaries

 For $a\in[\tilde{n}-1]$, $b\in[\bar{s}+1]$ and a positive integer $t$, we define the following $\bar{l}t\times \bar{l}$ matrix

 Likewise, we regard $\varphi_b^{(t)}(\mathbf{x}_{[\bar{s}]})$ as an $\bar{s}\times \bar{s}$ block matrix, with its block entries being column vectors of length $t$.

-The following two lemmas will be applied in the repair process of our rack-aware MSR codes.
-Their proofs are similar to those of Lemmas 4 and 5 in \cite{LWHY} respectively, and we omit their proof processes. \begin{lemma} For any $a\in[\tilde{n}]$, $b,z\in[\bar{s}]$, and any positive integer $t$, we can get the following results.\\ {\rm (1)} {\rm (2)} For any $h\in[\bar{s}+1]\setminus\{b\}$,
+The following two lemmas will be applied in the repair process of our rack-aware MSR codes. \begin{lemma} For any $a\in[\tilde{n}]$, $b,z\in[\bar{s}]$, and any positive integer $t$, we can get the following results.\\ {\rm (1)} {\rm (2)} For any $h\in[\bar{s}+1]\setminus\{b\}$,

 {\rm (3)} For any $e\in[\tilde{n}]\setminus\{a\}$, $h\in[\bar{s}+1]$,

 where